Stephanie Wehner

+at QuTech, Delft University of Technology. and a member of the Royal Netherlands Academy of Arts and Sciences.

 Education and early life

 She studied at the University of Amsterdam and obtained her Ph.D. at CWI.
 Following this she moved to Caltech as a postdoctoral researcher (under John Preskill).

 Wehner was involved in computer security, for example kernel rootkits, and worked as a professional hacker.